saifalhroub/nopCommerce-store/Register.md

 ---

+## User Story

+> As a visitor
+> I want to create an account
+> So that I can access personalized features and complete purchases faster.

+---
+## Validation Rules

+- Email must follow a valid email format (e.g., ___@___.____ )
+- Password must contain at least 6 characters
+- First Name is required
+- Last Name is required
+- Email is required
+- Password & Confirm Password are required
+- Company Details are optional
+- Subscribing to the newsletter is optional
+- Gender is optional

+## Acceptance Criteria

+### AC - Redirection
+  Given the user is using the store as a guest
+  When the user clicks on the register button
+  Then the user will be redirected to the registration page

+---

+### AC - Structure

+  Given the user is an new user
+  When the user navigates to the register page
+  And the register page fields loaded
+  Then the registration form shows:
+    - Your personal details:
+      - First Name
+      - Last name
+      - Email
+      - Password
+      - Confirm Password
+    - Company details
+      - Company name
+    - Subscribe to the newsletter:
+      - Register Button

+---

+### AC - Validation

+Given that the user provides invalid input/ leave a mandatory field empty When the user proceeds with the registration process Then the system rejects the registration request
+And the system shows a correct validation error message

+---

 ## Functional – Valid Scenarios

 | TC ID | Title | Priority | Preconditions | Steps | Expected Results |